 What is the total cost of the loan; for everything?

-Three of the most important documents you’ll see during the refinance process are:
+Three of the most important disclosures you’ll see during the refinance process are:

 - Loan Estimate